AltraSol/VBA/README.md

 port in many *potentially* useful snippets of code to use in a more specific secondary module, no functions are by default Private Functions, and this prefix is used instead.

-##  Important

-#### If you intend to use the User Interface section, the following sub
-must be placed within ThisWorkbook:
+#### If you intend to use the User Interface section, the following sub must be placed within ThisWorkbook:

 ``` VBA
    Private Sub Workbook_BeforeClose(Cancel As Boolean)